What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 • “Do you check for drip-back after rinsing?”

-Most won’t have answers.
-We do.
+Most won’t have clear answers.

 Final Take

-make sure they’re not just bragging about DI water.
+If you’re hiring someone to clean your windows or solar panels in the Imperial Valley, make sure they’re not just bragging about RO or DI water.

-That’s the starting line.
+That’s the baseline.

-🧽 Want Real Clean?
+Want a Real Clean?

-No shortcuts.
 No pressure washers.
-No guesswork.

 Previous